WinHttpGetIEProxyConfigForCurrentUser function (winhttp.h)

 The WinHttpGetIEProxyConfigForCurrentUser function retrieves the Internet Explorer proxy configuration for the current user.

-BOOL WinHttpGetIEProxyConfigForCurrentUser( WINHTTP_CURRENT_USER_IE_PROXY_CONFIG *pProxyConfig );
+BOOL WinHttpGetIEProxyConfigForCurrentUser( [in, out] WINHTTP_CURRENT_USER_IE_PROXY_CONFIG *pProxyConfig );

 A pointer, on input, to a WINHTTP_CURRENT_USER_IE_PROXY_CONFIG structure.
 On output, the structure contains the Internet Explorer proxy settings for the current active network connection (for example, LAN, dial-up, or VPN connection).